OTDA Home → Resources for Working Families → Head Start and Early Head Start

 How to Find a Local Head Start or Early Head Start Program

-You can obtain information on applying by contacting a program directly.
+You can obtain information by contacting a local program directly.
 Find a Head Start or Early Head Start program near you.

 This page contains links to PDF documents.
 Download Acrobat Reader to view these documents.